The Moody Blues: Formation and early success

-Commercial struggles
+Career struggles

-The band would struggle to continue the success of "Go Now".
-They enjoyed a minor British hit with a cover of The Drifters' "I Don't Want to Go On Without You", reaching No. 33 in February 1965.
-The track was also included on a four-track EP titled The Moody Blues, which also featured "Go Now", "Steal Your Heart Away" and "Lose Your Money", issued in April 1965.
+The band struggled to continue the success of "Go Now".
+They enjoyed a minor British hit with a cover of the Drifters' "I Don't Want to Go On Without You", reaching No. 33 in February 1965.
+Wanting to capitalise quickly on the No. 1 hit, Decca had rush-released the single before the band had completed its recording (as Edge recalled in a 1978 interview regarding the track, "there's a great big bit in the middle where nothing happens, it was supposed to be Ray playing flute").
+"I Don't Want to Go On Without You" was also included on a four-track EP, simply titled The Moody Blues, in April 1965 which reached No. 12 on the UK EP chart.
+The other tracks included were "Go Now", "Steal Your Heart Away" and "Lose Your Money".

 Around this time Alex Wharton left the management firm, with the band's next single, the Laine/Pinder original "From the Bottom of My Heart (I Love You)", being produced by Denny Cordell, who would remain their producer into 1966.
 The single was released in May 1965 and did better than "I Don't Want to Go On Without You", reaching No. 22 in the UK.
+In June 1965, the Moodies were due to set out on their first tour of America, as support band to the Kinks, but they were forced to pull out after they were unable to secure proper work permits.

 In July 1965, the band released their first album, The Magnificent Moodies.
 It was a mix of rhythm and blues covers and Laine/Pinder originals, the latter showing more of a Merseybeat influence.
 The album also included a cover of the George and Ira Gershwin standard "It Ain't Necessarily So".
-"Go Now" was included on the album, though the two subsequent singles, "I Don't Want to Go On Without You" and "From the Bottom of My Heart", were not included.
-The back cover of the album featured a specially-written prose poem by Donovan.
-The band held a launch party for the album, with guests including George Harrison and Paul McCartney of The Beatles and Marianne Faithfull among others.
+The back cover featured a specially-written prose poem by Donovan.
+The band held a launch party for the album, with guests including George Harrison, Paul McCartney and Marianne Faithfull among others.